-There’s one part of the home theater equation you might be overlooking… and that’s sound.
+There’s one part of the home theater equation you might be overlooking; sound.
 Combine a beautiful picture with a thundering sound system, and you’ll be that much closer to bringing the movie theater experience home.

 Dolby Atmos is one of the best surround sound technologies currently on the market.
-In this article, we highlight a few of the better soundbars you should look into if you want to bring the power of Dolby Atmos home.
+We’re highlighting some of the best Dolby Atmos soundbars that bring the technology into your home.

 What Is Dolby Atmos?